VishruthBharadwaj/FAST-API/README.md

 # Steps to Use Data Related to Cities Model
 # In POST:cities: It is for to post(Add) User name with time
 Example: User Name: 'Rahul', time:'America/Los_angeles'
-# When we execute this we will get exact time of Los_angeles
+# When we execute this we will get exact time of Los_angeles.
-# I have used worldtimeapi for this
+# I have used worldtimeapi for fetching time.

-# In GET:cities: Here I will get data of Cities which i have created using POST
+# In GET:cities: Here I will get data of Cities which I have created using POST Method.
 # In GET:/cities/{city_id}: We will get data based on ID.